 The hike takes between three to four hours depending on how many stops your guide makes to explain things and, of course, on the walking speed of your group.

-Obviously, the schedule, as well as the speed, depend on the tides.
+Obviously, the schedule, as well as the speed, depends on the tides.
 But don’t worry, the experienced and prudent guides get you across the ocean on time before the water comes back.

 If you choose to cross on a horse or by carriage, you can make a roundtrip during one single low tide.
 If you opt for the exciting walk and don’t want to stay on the island of Neuwerk till the next low tide, you need to go back by ferry.